s-guliani/SpotifyProject/README.md

 ## Project Description

 The project involves extracting Spotify track data, transforming it to a suitable format, and loading it into a data warehouse.
 This allows for in-depth analysis of track information, such as popularity, duration, and various audio features.
+(In depth description of each feature can be found in the data dictionary [https://github.com/s-guliani/SpotifyProject/blob/main/DATA%20DICTIONARY%204400%20SOLO.xlsx]

 ## Business Problem